aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
 	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
 The email address can also be used for autodiscovery via DNS lookups, see section Autodiscovery.
+	- **Create DAV resource** You can add server DAV resources (calendars or addressbooks).
+You can configure the resource displayname and if the url should be created with a random string or the displayname.
+For calendars you can also change the server calendar color.

 - *Sync settings*:
 	- Synchronization settings